AdobeDocs/commerce-merchant-services.en/help/payment-services/sandbox.md

    This option is visible if you have not yet completed sandbox onboarding for [!DNL Payment Services].

-   A sandbox merchant ID is auto-generated and populated into the [settings](settings.md).
+   A sandbox merchant ID is auto-generated and populated into [settings](settings.md).
 Do not change or alter this ID.

    You are presented with a PayPal window for connecting a PayPal account to start accepting payments.

-1. Enter the email of your business account and your country or region and click **[!UICONTROL Next]**.
+1. Enter the email of your PayPal business account (not PayPal sandbox account) and your country or region and click **[!UICONTROL Next]**.

    ![PayPal - Connect PayPal account for payments](assets/paypal-connectacct.png)